 Loading and Merging the Adapter

-For inference, load the adapter and merge it into the base weights with merge_and_unload, producing a single standalone model:
+For inference, we load the adapter and merge it into the base weights with merge_and_unload.
+This produces a single standalone model:

 from peft import AutoPeftModelForCausalLM